Laboratory of Dr. Binhai Zheng

 May 6-7, 2015, Wings for Life Scientific Meeting was held in Salzburg, Austria.
 See group photo.

-which was a story on our new imaging paper in Neuron (Lorenzana et al): A surviving intact branch stabilizes remaning axon architechture after injury as revealed by in vivo imaging in the mouse spinal cord.
+which was a story on our in vivo imaging paper in Neuron (Lorenzana et al): A surviving intact branch stabilizes remaning axon architechture after injury as revealed by in vivo imaging in the mouse spinal cord.

 The 2014 UCSD - HeadNorth Neural Injury and Regeneration Symposium was held on Wednesday June 4, 2014 (1:30 - 5 pm, CNCB auditorium).
 Members of local neural regeneration research labs presented their research, followed by keynote address by Dr. Reggie Edgerton from UCLA.
 HeadNorth is a local non-profit organization that serves the need of people impacted by spinal cord injury.
 See meeting agenda and pictures from the meeting.